fowled/mango/contributing.md

 ## Pull request
 Create a pull request [here](https://github.com/addmango/Mango/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc).

-Don't forget to select the better template your issue/pull request matches to!
+Don't forget to select the best template your issue/pull request matches to!